Ben F. Tennille: Education

-Tennille graduated from Phillips Exeter Academy in 1964, received a B.A. from the University of North Carolina in 1967, and a Juris Doctor degree from the University of North Carolina School of Law in 1971.
+Tennille graduated from Phillips Exeter Academy in 1964, received a B.A. from the University of North Carolina at Chapel Hill in 1967, and a Juris Doctor degree from the University of North Carolina School of Law in 1971.

 Awards and recognition

-In 2006, he received the U.S. Chamber of Commerce's Judicial Achievement Award, and in 2010 he received the Distinguished Alumnus Award from the University of North Carolina School of Law, which he graduated with honors, and as a member of the Order of the Coif in 1971.
+In 2006, he received the U.S. Chamber of Commerce's Judicial Achievement Award, and in 2010 he received the Distinguished Alumnus Award from the University of North Carolina School of Law.
+He graduated law school with honors, and as a member of the Order of the Coif in 1971.

 Public service

 After retirement, Tennille and his wife (a pediatrician) established H.O.P.E of Winston-Salem (Help Our People Eat), an organization dedicated to addressing food insecurity issues and children's health, in and around Forsyth County, North Carolina.